 In January 2020, David collaborated with WildArk and Earth Alliance to launch the #KoalaComeback Campaign which has so far raised $1.4 million for the Australian wildfire recovery efforts.

 In June 2021, David Yarrow became an ambassador for the African Community and Conservation Foundation.

 Their mission is to contribute to the preservation of important African wilderness areas, as well as to empower the communities living alongside these spaces, contributing to a world in which people and wildlife live together, sustainably, forever.

 An organization such as ACCF, has the substance, reach and field excellence to offer hope and sets an example as to how things can improve.
 David is proud to be an ambassador for the ACCF, and knows he will be humbled by their ability to work smart and work effectively in the challenging circumstances that face us post-Covid.

 Art For Heroes

-All proceeds will be donated to HEROES, which was founded by NHS doctors and nurses on the frontline fighting the COVID-19 pandemic.
+All proceeds were donated to HEROES, which was founded by NHS doctors and nurses on the frontline fighting the COVID-19 pandemic.
 HEROES’ aim is to support the welfare and wellbeing of NHS staff as they work on the front lines.
 This involves everything from acquiring much needed medical equipment, delivering meals to the hospitals and helping NHS workers with everything from parking costs to childcare.